 We believe that all people - colleagues, housemates and visitors should be treated with respect.
-Disruptive or offensive language/behavior will not be tolerated and will always be challenged.
-When such incidents are perpetrated by housemates, they will be worked with in a way that promotes better understanding and encourages a change of attitude and behavior.
+Disruptive or offensive language/behaviour will not be tolerated and will always be challenged.
+When such incidents are perpetrated by young people, they will be worked with in a way that promotes better understanding and encourages a change of attitude and behaviour.